 A last minute decision to backtrack to Reflection Lakes once more paid off.
 The wind was calm, the sky was clear, and the reflection of the mountain was stunning!

 With our cameras now loaded with an excessive number of reflection pictures, we headed up to Paradise for our hike.
-The Skyline Trail is a 5.5-mile loop that departs from the Henry M. Jackson Memorial Visitor Center at Paradise.
+The Skyline Trail is a 5.5 mile (8.9 km) loop that departs from the Henry M. Jackson Memorial Visitor Center at Paradise.

 Around this area, we ran into a group of hikers who were on their way to the summit.
-It’s an 8-mile hike to the summit from Paradise with a 9,000-foot elevation gain.
+It’s an 8 mile (12.9 km) hike to the summit from Paradise with a 9,000 foot (2740 m) elevation gain.
 Not for the faint of heart.
 You have to register and obtain the appropriate permits and they sell out months in advance, so watching the weather and picking a day to summit isn’t really an option.

 Fortunately for the party we ran into, the weather was absolutely beautiful.
 The day before, anyone who summited would have been in and out of the clouds.
 Luck of the draw, I suppose, and these guys won the weather lottery!

-Anyway, from Panorama Point, the trail begins to curve around and descend.
-Supposedly the trail has hundreds of stairs to make the descent less treacherous, but I can’t say for sure since it was still covered in snow in most places.
+Anyway, from Panorama Point, the trail begins to curve and descend.
+Supposedly there are hundreds of stairs to make the descent less treacherous, but I can’t say for sure since it was still covered in snow in most places.
 It was a bit of a slip-and-slide.

 At one point, my sister walked up to what we assume was stairs, paused when she realized how far down the trail dropped, shrugged, squatted down, and simply sledded down the trail on her feet.
 From my vantage point, she just disappeared.
 It was hilarious, though maybe you had to be there to appreciate it.